Trails and restrooms are open. The park office, gift shop, and amphitheater remain closed.

 There are no entrance fees to enjoy the park.
 In addition to park-specific rules, please read the systemwide Park Rules for all North Carolina State Parks.

-The group backcountry sites are $32 per night for up to 26 people (minimum of seven).
+The group backcountry sites are $55 per night during the summer season (April 1 to October 31) and $49 per night during the winter season (November 1 to March 31) for up to 26 people (minimum of seven).

 Research and collection permits.
 A permit is required for any project involving the collection, removal or disturbance of any natural or cultural resource of any state park unit and for projects that require placing monitoring equipment in any state park unit.
 Learn more about research and collection permits or fill out a permit application online.